nobodywho-ooo/flutter-starter-example/README.md

 You can use any `.gguf` model from Hugging Face.
 Keep in mind:

 - **Tool calling**: the chat model must support function/tool calling.
-- **Vision**: the chat model and vision model must be compatible with each other.
+- **Vision & Hearing**: the chat and projection model must be compatible with each other.

 ### 3. Run the App